NerdLang/nerd/README.md

 * You need to have GCC installed on your machine and registered in your path to compile.

+## Windows

 You can install Mingw for Windows here : https://osdn.net/projects/mingw/downloads/68260/mingw-get-setup.exe/

+You can also install Linux for Windows and use a linux system on Windows

+## Linux

 On linux, you can install it with your distro (apt install gcc, yum install gcc, ...)

+## Apple iOS

+You can install xCode and you are ready.

+## First compilation

 ```
 nectar -b native file.js